-Daiwa Scholarships last approximately 20 months, starting in August and finishing at the end of March.
+Daiwa Scholarships last approximately 20 months, starting in summer and finishing at the end of March.

-The selected Daiwa Scholars undertake a month-long Japanese language course in the UK in August and then move to Japan for the rest of the Scholarship in mid-September.
+The selected Daiwa Scholars undertake a Japanese language course in the UK and then move to Japan for the rest of the Scholarship.
 There is also a short orientation on arrival in Tokyo.

 LANGUAGE STUDY (Months 1-12)

-The selected Daiwa Scholars will undertake a one-month period of Japanese language study in the UK during August before moving to Japan in mid-September for the remainder of the Scholarship.
+The selected Daiwa Scholars will undertake a period of Japanese language study in the UK during summer before moving to Japan in mid-September for the remainder of the Scholarship.

-All Daiwa Scholars will then undertake intensive Japanese language study at the Tokyo School of the Japanese Language, known also as the Naganuma School, and complementary communication classes.
+All Daiwa Scholars will then undertake intensive Japanese language study in Japan.
 After 15 months, they are expected to reach an upper-intermediate level of language ability and are encouraged to sit Level N2 of the Japanese Language Proficiency Test (JLPT).